neilellis/coding-with-gpt-4/README.md

 I'll break down the details later but as a quick overview, I'd say GPT-3.5 produces fairly unimpressive code and has a really short memory.
 GPT-4 produces good to great code, often better than I'd write especially in areas I'm less familiar with.
 It also has a longer memory and so can comprehend several parts of a larger application at once.
-But it just makes too many mistakes, mainly because of the original model data being so old, and changes it's mind too much.
+But it just makes too many mistakes, mainly because of the original model data being so old, and changes its mind too much.

 So unless you're writing a simple one-off script you're unlikely to use what it produces as is.

 However, even in its current state it's a valuable tool that will help you expand your capabilities.
 So let's look at what it can do for you.

-## What GPT-4 Can Do
+## What It Can Do

 So as I've hopefully established it ain't taking programmers jobs just yet that's for sure.
 At best, it's a great sidekick (or as Microsoft like to say Copilot) to help you brainstorm code and to sketch out the basics.
-However, it's trajectory has been set and all the evidence points to a rapidly evolving and improving tool.
+However, it's trajectory has been set and all the evidence points to a rapidly evolving and improving technology.

-So let's look at what we can use it for:
+Right now you can use it for:

-* **Code generation**: Generate code snippets, templates, and even more complex code structures in various programming languages.
+* **Code generation**: Generate code snippets, templates, and even more complex code structures in many programming languages.
 It is particularly useful for writing boilerplate code, creating initial drafts, and exploring different implementation options.
 * **Brainstorming and idea exploration**: Brainstorm solutions and explore alternative approaches to a known problem.
 It